Bourn School Association

-- a full refresh of the Key Stage 1 and Early Years Foundation Stage book library;
+- a full refresh of the Key Stage 1 and Early Years Foundation Stage books;

-- a full refresh of and update of Key Stage 2 reading book library;
+- a full refresh of and update of Key Stage 2 reading books;

 - the staggered replacement of class laptops so pupils can efficiently access the computing curriculum using up-to-date technology;

 - the staged replacement of classroom Smartboards and projectors with up-to-date touchscreen HD panels;